Parallax SX: Development and debugging

 The Sx-Key is produced by Parallax and used to program the SX microcontroller and then debug it.
 There is also a cheaper version called the SX-Blitz that does not contain a debugger.
 Do note that there are two Sx-key products, one is an actual hardware device the other is the software, they share the same name.

 Windows

-If you are running on the Microsoft Windows platform, you will want to grab a copy of the SX Key software from Parallax's website.
+If you are running on the Microsoft Windows platform, you would want to grab a copy of the SX Key software from Parallax's website.
 It contains many useful tools for beginners as well as for people more familiar with the SX to aid in development.
 It comes with the SXsim, and an assembler/programmer to allow programming of the SX using either an SX Key or SX Blitz.

 Issues

 There are some known issues with the SX Key software on Windows Vista, the Sx-key software requires certain DLLs that are not distributed with Windows Vista.